LineaLabs/lineapy/tests/integration/README.md

 Also, all the tests which have failing slices, are currently marked as xfailed, so will not raise errors by default.
 If you do want to see the errors, you can use `--runxfail` and use `-vv` to print out the full diff.

+Most tests do succeed in producing a slice, but the slice just happens to be wrong, so they are marked with `raises=AssertionError`.
+This is so that pytest knows they should only fail there, not at an earlier step.
+However, some tests don't succeed in even producing a slice, and those are just marked `xfail` without a reason.

 So if you wanted to say run the `numpy-mnist` test to see how the written slice differs from the generated slice, you could do: